sbanwart/hexo-global-license/README.md

 ## Usage

+* Add the global license helper to your theme template
+    * <%- globalLicense(config) %>
 * Add settings to the Hexo configuration file
-    * licenseType: Specify the type of Creative Commons license, or custom.
+    * licenseType: Specify the type of Creative Commons license, or custom
         * by: CC Attribution
         * by-nd: CC Attribution-NoDerivatives
         * by-sa: CC Attribution-ShareAlike